 ATS Keyword Database Accountant

 Accounting JDs filter heavily on technical accounting vocabulary (ASC 606, ASC 842, IFRS, SOX) and tool literacy (NetSuite, QuickBooks, SAP, Oracle).
 Generic 'accounting experience' won't match.
-This list separates the structural foundations from the specialty tokens that distinguish a Staff Accountant from a Controller.
+This list separates the structural foundations from the specialty tokens that distinguish a Staff Accountant from a Senior, Manager, or Controller.
+Every keyword is tagged with its source — O*NET (US Bureau of Labor Statistics) or one of the 24 real accounting job descriptions we manually curated across Big 4, F500, and mid-market employers.

 56 keywords across 8 categories